rhysd/changelog-from-release/README.md

 [![Windows CI Status][appveyor-badge]][appveyor]

 This is a small command line tool to generate `CHANGELOG.md` at current directory.
-It fetches releases of repoisitory of current directory and generates `CHANGELOG.md` with them.
+It fetches releases of repository of current directory and generates `CHANGELOG.md` with them.

 Real-world example is [notes-cli's CHANGELOG.md](https://github.com/rhysd/notes-cli/blob/master/CHANGELOG.md).